Farm Tours

 Your new cria has unpacked and is laying on the ground recovering from the stress of birthing.
 What happens now?

+All crias will have a short period of post-birth recovery and then move to the cush position, usually within 15 minutes.
+Cria are frequently born with an extensive covering of an epidermal membrane which should be carefully peeled away to allow faster drying of the cria's fleece.
+At minimum, any pieces on the cria's neck should be removed.
+Dampness can be dried off with a clean towel and the umbilical cord stub disinfected using alcoholic iodine or chlorhexidine solution dip or spray.
 The stub will drop off after a few days as will the gel caps covering each toe nail.
 Be aware that the dam may attempt to protect her cria from your activities by spitting or even chest ramming.
 Once you have finished, the dam and cria should then be allowed to bond and all the herd members will examine the new addition.
 Notable is that the dam and cria will start to hum frequently to each other as part of bonding and this will continue for several weeks.
 If everything has gone well, it is best to stand back and watch, particularly important if it was a maiden birth or if the labour was long.
 This is because the dam may be exhausted and thus careless around the cria.

 Most crias born around the full-term of 355 days are fully developed.
 A few will be dysmature, being born within the normal gestation window but have not fully developed inside the uterus.
 They can be recognised by having low birth weights, unerupted incisors and drooping (floppy) ears, the epidermal membrane being stuck to the mouth and toes and being very slow to stand after birth.
 Occasionally there is an inability to stand correctly due to tendon laxity.
 Depending on their degree of dysmaturity, these crias may require assistance.
 This can range from help in standing and introduction to the dam's teats through to needing to be sheltered with the dam.
 Very occasionally a particularly weak cria may be born (likely premature) and it will need immediate veterinary help to survive, particularly if weighing less than 5 kg.